Delivery & Content of Programmes

 Year 12 and 13

 Careers guidance is supported through PSHE lessons and the work of the sixth form team.
 Research skills, sources of information, application procedures and interview skills are practised and reinforced.
-Students are given the chance to have a further careers interview with Becky Howells and there is an opportunity to visit Higher Education fairs.
+Students are given the chance to have a further careers interview with Les Prior and there is an opportunity to visit Higher Education fairs.
 Becky also runs sessions on alternative pathways for those who have decided that University is not the best option for them.
 Students also have the opportunity to participate in mock interviews.

 All students in Year 12 complete a questionnaire concerning their interests and possible career / further education pathway.
 This data is then used to target students for group interviews and subject information sessions.